fireice-uk/xmr-stak/README.md

 - [Ryo](https://ryo-currency.com)
 - [TurtleCoin](https://turtlecoin.lol)

-If your prefered coin is not listed, you can chose one of the following algorithms:
+If your prefered coin is not listed, you can choose one of the following algorithms:

 - 1MiB scratchpad memory
     - cryptonight_lite